bitkub/bitkub-official-api-docs/restful-api.md

 # RESTful API for Bitkub (2024-02-15)

 # Announcement
 * ***Public API Secure endpoint V3*** released on 29 November 2023.
 This came along with the new API management page on Bitkub website.
-We encourage you to move these new secure endpoints because the old secure endpoints will be deprecated on 1 March 2024.
+We encourage you to move these new secure endpoints because the old secure endpoints will be deprecated.

 # Change log
+* 2024-2-28 Updated deprecated endpoints [POST /api/crypto/internal-withdraw](#post-apicryptointernal-withdraw) and [POST /api/crypto/withdraw](#post-apicryptowithdraw)
 * 2024-02-15 Edited Endpoint permission [Permission Table](#secure-endpoints-v3)
 * 2023-12-14 Edited API request of [/api/v3/market/place-bid](#post-apiv3marketplace-bid), [/api/v3/market/place-ask](#post-apiv3marketplace-ask) on field sym from quote_base to base_quote.
 After the release on 2023-12-14, Public APIv3 is using base_quote instead of quote_base.
 * 2023-12-14 Edited API response of [/api/v3/market/order-info](#get-apiv3marketorder-info), [/api/v3/market/my-open-orders](#get-apiv3marketmy-open-orders), [/api/v3/market/my-order-history](#get-apiv3marketmy-order-history)